-Dr. Aalam and Dr. Krivitsky were recently featured on ABC 7 news talking about the innovative RejuvaGum procedure, which uses the patient’s own stem cells to regrow gum tissue.
+Dr. Aalam and Dr. Krivitsky were recently featured on ABC 7 news and spoke about the innovative RejuvaGum Lift procedure, which uses the patient’s own stem cells to regrow gum tissue.
 See the video below:

 Here are some stills from the news segment: